paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life-02.markdown

 ![Monthly Expenses]({{ '/assets/images/2019/march/expenses.png' }})

-After calculating my expenses including reimbursements for half the rent and other stuff, my total spending were **1478.99**.
-I was able to reduce my spending by $1500 from last month.
+After calculating my expenses including reimbursements for half the rent and other stuff, my total spending was **1478.99** which is a $1500 decrease from January.
+Late Christmas gifts and a trip to Florida is mostly responsible for the extreme difference.

 # what I did right
-I communicated with my friends and family my new schedule filled with online-classes and home projects.
-That estabished easy communication when it came to declining invitations for going out to restaurants or bars.
+I communicated my intentions with family and friends.
+That estabished easy communication when it came to declining invitations without feeling the pangs of guilt one feels when taking a break for themselves.

 # what I can do to improve
-The thing that cost me the most is stress.
-When I am stress, my eating, sleeping, and drinking habits change a lot and I will often be more impulsive about decisions, including purchases.
-In the future, I will need to identify stresses sooner so to avoid needless suffering.
+The thing I had noticed is the relationship between stress and impulsive behavior.
+The key to staying true to long term planning and goals is to minimize stress.

 ## Frugal doesn't mean you can't find quality stuff